bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/p/Pb_1CZd8smoT6YPhHy6oCCq8c/Documentation.md

-content of Pb in the water sample
+Content of Pb in the water sample.